 McQuitty was poised to play as a true freshman before an injury in fall camp forced him to sit out the season as a redshirt.

 McQuitty starred at Battle High School for Coach Justin Conyers the past four seasons, the first four years of the school’s existence.
-McQuitty finished his career at Battle with 147 receptions, 2,649 receiving yards and 311 touchdowns.
+McQuitty finished his career at Battle with 147 receptions, 2,649 receiving yards and 31 touchdowns.
 He holds all but two of nine school receiving records.

-In his junior season in 2015, McQuitty posted huge numbers with 58 receptions for 1,077 yards, an average of nearly 19 yards per reception.
-McQuitty also reached the end zone 12 times, including a 99-yard touchdown reception.
+In his junior season in 2015, McQuitty had 58 receptions for 1,077 yards, an average of nearly 19 yards per reception.
+He reached the end zone 12 times, including a 99-yard touchdown reception.
 McQuitty earned first-team all-state honors and helped the Spartans to an 11-3 record and a state playoff appearance in 2015.
 McQuitty was part of a Class 5 state championship team at Battle in 2014.
 He was a regular at receiver as a sophomore, catching 12 passes for 136 yards and a pair of touchdowns.

-McQuitty is ranked as the No. 1 player in Missouri by ESPN, and the second-ranked player in the state in the 247 composite rankings.
-He is listed among the top 50 receivers in the country by every recruiting service and was listed as the nation’s No. 300 overall prospect in the 247 composite rankings.
+McQuitty was ranked as the No. 1 player in Missouri by ESPN and the second-ranked player in the state in the 247 composite rankings.
+He was listed among the top 50 receivers in the country by every recruiting service and was listed as the nation’s No. 300 overall prospect in the 247 composite rankings.
 McQuitty only visited Nebraska, but had multiple offers, including Michigan, Missouri, Iowa and Iowa State.

 Jaevon was born on July 16, 1999, and is the son of James McQuitty and Sonya Johnson.
 He is majoring in graphic design, and is a two-time member of the Nebraska Scholar-Athlete Honor Roll.
 He volunteered his time with Be the Match, Husker Heroes, the Nebraska Football Road Race and local hospital visits.